joetorres/php-docker/README.md

 `docker build . -t php-site:latest`

 5. Run a container with your website as a mounted volume.
-`docker run --name awsome-website -p 8080:8080 -v /path/to/your/php/project:/var/www/html php-docker`
+`docker run --name awsome-website -p 8080:8080 -v /path/to/your/php/project:/var/www/html php-docker:latest`

 Thats it.
 Enjoy.